 Protects Foundation From Water Accumulation

-Basement wall insulation that is applied on the exterior of the building is effective at protecting the structure from water on the outside.
+Basement wall insulation that is applied to the exterior of the building is effective at protecting the structure from the water on the outside.
 Freeze and thaw cycles in colder climates can have damaging effects on the foundation as well.
 By acting as a buffer against the structure and the surrounding soil, external basement wall insulation effectively protects the structure from moisture problems.

 Available in Many Varieties